dh-epfl-students/student-project-howtos/README.md

     - the names of supervisors
     - the academic year
 - **About**: include a brief introduction of your project.
-- **Research summary**: include a brief summary of your approaches/implementations and an illlustration of your results.
+- **Research summary**: include a brief summary of your approaches/implementations and an illustration of your results.
 - **Installation and Usage**
     - dependencies: platform, libraries (for Python include a `requirements.txt` file)
     - compilation (if necessary)